zeee1only/fpdf2/docs/Development.md

 Its configuration file is [renovate.json](https://github.com/py-pdf/fpdf2/blob/master/renovate.json), and the full tool documentation is there: [docs.renovatebot.com](https://docs.renovatebot.com/).

+To debug issues with Renovate, it can be useful to invoke it locally using Docker, like this:

+    docker run -e LOG_LEVEL=debug docker.io/renovate/renovate:41-full --dry-run --token "$GITHUB_OAUTH_TOKEN" py-pdf/fpdf2

 We also use [zizmor](https://woodruffw.github.io/zizmor/) as a GitHub Action to perform static analysis on our pipeline definition files.